-Typhoid fever is a serious disease caused by the bacteria salmonella typhi and spread through contaminated food and water.
+Typhoid fever is a serious disease caused by the bacteria salmonella typhi and is spread through contaminated food and water.
 In rare cases, it can be fatal.
 Typhoid is rare in developed countries like the U.S. but common in most of the rest of the world, especially South Asia.
 The U.S. sees about 300 travel-related cases of typhoid fever every year.

 The vaccine for typhoid fever is available as a pill and an injectable.
 The pill contains live but weakened bacteria and is given in four doses: One capsule is taken every other day for a week.
 The injectable contains killed bacteria and is given in one dose.
 Both are usually administered about two weeks before traveling and complete the oral vaccine at least 10 days before.